juanmendez/android_dev/08.feetWet/09.expresso/02.test_forms/README.md

 What I learned:
   - There is a bit of configuration on gradle in order to run testing while dealing with RecyclerView, and other libraries.
   - I had already an issue after filling up a song form and the submit button wasn't working.
-It was an error after a but which was found during testing.
+It was an error after a bug which was found during testing.
 Through breakpoints I was able to fix it, and testing proved to be a handy tool.